-17. The operated relay in the amplifier passes d.c. to the appropriate field of the motor actuator operating the temperature control valve.
+17. The operated relay in the amplifier passes d.c. to the appropriate side of the alternative field, series motor actuator operating the temperature control valve.
 The actuator operates, carrying with it the sliding contact of the follow-up resistor, until the bridge network is re-set at the new equilibrium, when the error current is cancelled and the relay contacts drop out.
 In this way, progressive alterations in the control valve opening are timed to damp out or suppress deviations from the selected setting of cabin temperature.